 You'll have to intergate with HTTP services no matter what your strategy is.
 But, you can build your new services and adapters for RabbitMQ.

 The easiest way to learn RabbitMQ is to follow official tutorials.
 It's really simple.
 We started this way, made some services and then realised — we need more security and traceability features.
 I'll explain:

 - Traceability.
-I wondered, how can we get know why a user app fails (especially when it's available again) having a big number of dependencies (microservices)?
+I wondered, how can we get know why a user app fails (especially when it's a blinking failure) having a big number of dependencies (microservices)?
 Many of them might be a cause, right?
 So do we need to write and then read a lot of logs?
 But logs are still uncorrelated!
-There should be (and now it is) a solution to keep traces of requests from a user app / front-end to an entry service and from one service to another.
+There should be (and now it is) a solution to keep traces of the requests from a user app to an entry service / gateway and down from each individual service to the other.
 I'm sure, mostly, developers don't care about such things, no matter is it REST or RabbitMQ dependencies, but we would.

 AMQP has message headers like HTTP.
-Message headers make the difference between a bus and a distributed log system, what Kafka is (tell me if I'm wrong).
+Message headers make the difference between a bus and a distributed log systems like Kafka (tell me if I'm wrong).
 So, you have to use message headers, of course.